University of FloridaSolutions for Your Life

 Palm Maintenance

 Palms are often thought to be low maintenance plants in the landscape, but in south Florida's infertile soils, nutrient deficiencies are common and can result in unsightly deficiency symptoms or even death of a palm.
 Unlike broadleaf trees that usually grow well without fertilization, most palms in Florida landscapes require supplemental fertilization with an appropriate palm fertilizer to prevent or treat these deficiencies.
-For information about palm nutrient deficiencies and proper fertilization see EDIS publications EP273—Nutrient Deficiencies of Landscape and Field-grown Palms in Florida and EP261—Fertilization of Field-grown and Landscape Palms in Florida.
+For information about palm nutrient deficiencies and proper fertilization see EDIS publications EP273 Nutrient Deficiencies of Landscape and Field-grown Palms in Florida and EP261 Fertilization of Field-grown and Landscape Palms in Florida.

 Another maintenance consideration is whether a palm is self-cleaning or not.
 Many tropical palms have tightly clasping leaf bases that form a smooth green stem-like area just above the true trunk called a crownshaft.
 Palms with crownshafts that do not have extensive potassium deficiency symptoms are self-cleaning.
 That is, old senescing leaves will fall off cleanly by themselves.
 When old leaves of non-crownshaft palms senesce, they will simply hang down against the trunk and must be manually cut off.
-It is important to note that half-dead or discolored older leaves that remain on a palm for several weeks or longer are probably exhibiting symptoms of potassium deficiency (see EDIS publication EP269—Potassium Deficiency in Palms) and not natural senescence.
-Natural senescence of healthy old palm leaves takes only a few days for a leaf to turn from completely green to completely yellow and finally completely dead.
+It is important to note that half-dead or discolored older leaves that remain on a palm for several weeks or longer are probably exhibiting symptoms of potassium deficiency (see EDIS publication EP269 Potassium Deficiency in Palms) and not natural senescence.
+Natural senescence of healthy old palm leaves takes only a few days for a leaf to turn from completely green to uniformly orange-brown and finally completely dead.

 Insect Problems